- Data Portals

 Users do not have the necessary permissions to run the chown command.

-Use the UNIX chmod command to set or change permissions on your files and directories to protect your data or to give others access to them.
+Use the chmod command to set or change permissions on your files and directories to protect your data or to give others access to them.
 This is often done recursively with the –R option.

 See these links for detailed examples: